digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/internal.rst

 *******

-By the end of this tutorial, you should have a good grasp on how to apply various allocation and approval methods at a single custodian.
+By the end of this tutorial, you should have a good grasp on how to apply various allocation and approval methods to instructions.
 The key points are:

 * A custodian can utilize the ``DebitSender`` and ``CreditReceiver`` methods to bypass the need for "dummy" accounts and holdings when approving and allocating instructions, respectively.